jruns/wp-disable-ai/README.txt

 Because AI can have negative impacts on people and the planet.
 And because AI should not be forced on anyone.

 == Changelog ==

+= 0.4.0 =
+* Add support for Rank Math SEO.
+Disable Content AI module and features, and hide the module from the Rank Math admin Dashboard.

 = 0.3.0 =
 * Rename plugin option and add sanitization.